Allium/WithoutHeadOrFoot/_posts/2016-10-22-Roots-of-Paradigm-4.md

 	</figcaption>
 </figure></div>

-This last step is unique to rice, which is the only cereal which can grow while submerged.
+This last step -- the flooding -- is unique to rice, which is the only cereal which can grow while submerged.
 Indeed, because it is descended from a marsh grass, it is extremely sensitive to water shortages, and flooding the field is the only viable way of growing it.
 (That said, over the centuries a huge number of varieties have been developed, as [this fascinating and informative video](https://www.youtube.com/watch?v=mzeVEAe6Y5U) demonstrates (Black forbidden rice!
-Pinipig!), and some of these are more tolerant of water scarcity).
+Pinipig!), and some of these are more tolerant of water scarcity)a liitle less thirsty).

 There are a suite of side benefits to this method, and I'll mention a few.
 In heavy rains, flooding risk for downstream villages and cities is markedly reduced, because each rice field acts as a miniature reservoir which regulates peak flows.
 Flooding paddies is a fantastic method of weed control, since very few terrestrial plants thrive in waterlogged conditions.